phaticusthiccy/WhatsAsenaDuplicated/README.md

 ### Is it paid?
 **Of course not.** It will never happen.
 But you can donate to us.
 You can reach me via [Telegram](https://t.me/fusuf) .

+### Is there enough features?
+Yes.
+WhatsAsena comes with more than 170 internal command.
+Which including unique packages, machine learning AIs, fastly tools etc..
+Users can add new features their bots.
+Check our [telegram group](https://t.me/AsenaSupport) .

+### Cyber Attack Protection?
+Only original [WhatsAsena](https://github.com/phaticusthiccy/WhatsAsenaDuplicated) do this.
+It has own unique protection style inside WhatsAsena's database.
+It protect your phone from WhatApp attacks.
+Thats mean all fake creations carries a big risk for users privacy.

+### What is Eva Neural AI?
+**Eva** is powered with neural networks, artificial brain cells and brain that can remember conversation. **Eva** developed by me for like a virtual assistants. __(Siri, Sam, Tesla etc..)__
+WhatsAsena has %5 data of **Eva** to interact with users.
+Our gan datas stored on Brainshop.
+If users want to access **Eva**, they must start message with `Eva`

 ### What does Asena mean?
 [Asena](https://tr.wikipedia.org/wiki/Asena), comes from Turkish mythology.
 According to Turkish mythology, Asena is a she-wolf that plays an important role.